Any filter removed from ACAM must be either:

 before carrying them out.

-- Position the medium-height step-ladder (or you may need the
+- Position the medium-height (red) step-ladder on the

-observing floor just to the left of ACAM for access to filter wheel 1, or to
+observing floor just to the left of ACAM for access to filter wheel 1 (as below), or to

 the right for filter wheel 2: